Skip to content

 7. Wadi El Natrun (The Valley of Salt)

 Wadi El Natrun is a vast desert city in the northeast of Al Buhaira Governorate.
-It’s one of the holy places in Egypt that hold great significance in Christian history and ancient times.
-It sits about 100 kilometres from Cairo, making it a one-hour drive from the capital city.
+It’s one of the holy places in Egypt that holds great significance in Christian history and ancient times.
+It is about 100 kilometres from Cairo, a one-hour drive from the capital city.

 Wadi El Natrun is also known as the Valley of Salt, given the large alkaline lakes around the region.
-These lakes were of great importance to the Pharaohs, for they were rich in different minerals and salt deposits, all of which were used in mummification.
+These lakes were important to the Pharaohs, for they were rich in minerals and salt deposits, all used in mummification.
 The ancient Egyptians also used those minerals in artworks to paint the interiors of their tombs.

 Besides the site’s significance in ancient Egypt, it’s one of the holy places for being a sanctuary for Christianity upon the arrival of Saint Anthony the Great, who established Christian monasticism in this region.
 St. Macarius, one of his great students, took refuge in Wadi El Natrun, and people have now associated this holy place with his name, Anba Maqar.